FGMEMBERS/Lightning/readme.txt

 following:

 Vivian Meazza	- The Hunter was the main inspiration for this model, and
-				nearly all the instruments were initially (and in one case currently) based on their Hunter counterparts.
+				nearly all the instruments were initially based on their Hunter counterparts.
 Some of the Nasal functions began life in the Spitfire and Hurricane.
-				Vivian added the "chrome animation" effect and tidied up the					external model.
+				Vivian added the "chrome animation" effect and tidied up the model.

 Julien Pierru	- Developed and added the XML and Nasal based squadron markings
 				 switching process.